Two female creatives working in front of two Lumie Vitamin L lights receiving bright light therapy

 Image credits and notes

 Thank you to Lumie for providing images of some of their products for our use.
 We don’t have a commercial relationship with Lumie, but the team has been very supportive of Neina’s work over the years as Little Light Room and Make Light Matter.
-This article originally appeared on Neina’s Little Light Room blog, which has since evolved into Make Light Matter.

 Was this helpful?